Computing closed essential surfaces in 3-manifolds: Preliminaries

 \subsection{Triangulations}

 The notation of \cite{jaco03-0-efficiency} and \cite{tillmann08-finite} will be used in this paper.
-A \emph{(singular) triangulation}, $\tri,$ of a compact 3--manifold $M$ consists of a union of pairwise disjoint 3--simplices, $\widetilde{\Delta} = \sigma_1\cup \ldots\cup \sigma_t,$ a set of face pairings, $\Phi,$ and a homeomorphism $h\co \widetilde{\Delta} / \Phi \to M.$ We thus make the identification $\widetilde{\Delta} / \Phi = M$ and there is a natural quotient map $p\co \widetilde{\Delta} \to \widetilde{\Delta} / \Phi = M.$ The quotient map is injective on the interior of each 3--simplex.
-We refer to the image of a 3--simplex in $M$ as a \emph{tetrahedron} and to \emph{its} faces, edges and vertices with respect to the pre-image.
-Similarly for images of 2--, 1-- and 0--simplices, which will be referred to as \emph{faces}, \emph{edges} and \emph{vertices} in $M$ respectively.
-If an edge is contained in $\partial M,$ then it is termed a \emph{boundary edge}; otherwise it is an \emph{interior edge}.
+A \textbf{material triangulation}, $\tri,$ of a compact 3--manifold $M$ consists of a union of pairwise disjoint standard Euclidean 3--simplices, $\widetilde{\Delta} = \sigma_1\cup \ldots\cup \sigma_t,$ a set of face pairings, $\Phi,$ and a homeomorphism $h\co \widetilde{\Delta} / \Phi \to M.$ We thus make the identification $\widetilde{\Delta} / \Phi = M$ and there is a natural quotient map $p\co \widetilde{\Delta} \to \widetilde{\Delta} / \Phi = M.$ The quotient map is injective on the interior of each 3--simplex.
+We refer to the image of a 3--simplex in $M$ as a \textbf{tetrahedron} and to \emph{its} faces, edges and vertices with respect to the pre-image.
+Similarly for images of 2--, 1-- and 0--simplices, which will be referred to as \textbf{faces}, \textbf{edges} and \textbf{vertices} in $M$ respectively.
+If an edge is contained in $\partial M,$ then it is termed a \textbf{boundary edge}; otherwise it is an \textbf{interior edge}.
+These material triangulations are often called \textbf{singular} or \textbf{pseudo-simplicial} in the literature.

-If $M$ is the interior of a compact manifold with non-empty boundary, an \emph{ideal triangulation}, $\tri,$ of $M$ consists of a union of pairwise disjoint 3--simplices, $\widetilde{\Delta},$ a set of face pairings, $\Phi,$ a natural quotient map $p\co \widetilde{\Delta} \to \widetilde{\Delta} / \Phi = P,$ and a homeomorphism $h \co P \setminus P^{(0)} \to M,$ between $M$ and the complement of the 0--skeleton in $P.$ The quotient space $P$ is usually called a \emph{pseudo-manifold} and referred to as the \emph{end-compactification} of $M.$
+If $M$ is the interior of a compact manifold with non-empty boundary, an \textbf{ideal triangulation}, $\tri,$ of $M$ consists of a union of pairwise disjoint 3--simplices, $\widetilde{\Delta},$ a set of face pairings, $\Phi,$ a natural quotient map $p\co \widetilde{\Delta} \to \widetilde{\Delta} / \Phi = P,$ and a homeomorphism $h \co P \setminus P^{(0)} \to M,$ between $M$ and the complement of the 0--skeleton in $P.$ The quotient space $P$ is usually called a \textbf{pseudo-manifold} and referred to as the \textbf{end-compactification} of $M.$